jlabusch/beacon/README.md

     tcp    0    0 127.0.0.1:52001     0.0.0.0:*      LISTEN      31459/sshd: beaconuser
     tcp6   0    0 ::1:52001           :::*           LISTEN      31459/sshd: beaconuser

-You can then connect to the worker node using:
+You can then connect to the worker node from the tunnel host using:

     > ssh localhost -p 52001